Myles Gaskin Player Prop Bets for NFL Week 10 | Miami vs. Baltimore 11/11/2021

 Season Stats

-- Gaskin has run for a team-leading 313 yards on 86 carries (34.8 yards per game) while scoring one touchdown.
+- Gaskin has taken 86 attempts for a team-leading 313 rushing yards (34.8 per game) and scored one touchdown.

 - Click over to SISportsbook and find the latest player props and odds for Gaskin's matchup with the Ravens.